-Giving back is generally heightened during December’s holiday season.
+Giving back is generally heightened during the holiday season.
 We feel more moved to help others, to be a little kinder, grateful, and more generous.

 It also tends to be a very busy time for charities.
 They’re running campaigns, coordinating an influx of donations and volunteers and, of course, delivering their much-needed services and programs to people in need.

-And when the holiday season ends for another year, their needs don’t.
+And when the season ends for another year, their needs don’t.

 “As a culture we tend to feel especially benevolent and wanting to give back during that Christmas period, and then January can be a bit quieter in contrast,” says Christine McCourt‑Reid, Communications Manager, YWCA Edmonton.